 ~~~How can I experience this wonder?~~~

 If you are in Austin, TX then you are in luck.
 You can come see me!
-More on that in a second, but the short answer if you are not is is: anywhere you have an acupuncturist.
+I can give you an acupuncture treatment in my office and then send you on your way with seeds, or we could just have the seeds.
+Whatever you prefer!
+If you are not in Austin, the answer then is: anywhere you have an acupuncturist.
 If you are near an acupuncture school, you can keep your eye out for community events that take place during national disasters (the NADA protocol, a five-needle treatment, is used everywhere from battlefield acupuncture to quitting smoking or other addictions and schools will often have events related to those topics).
 A licensed practitioner will offer either seeds or needles, while an AOBTA-CP (a certified Asian bodywork therapist) can provide you with seeds only.
-When I am finished with my last remaining board exam (very soon, stay with me!)
-I will needle once again but I really love the seeds and won’t ever stop offering their magic to people who come to my office.
+As a licensed acupuncturist, I am happy to needle once again but I really love the seeds and won’t ever stop offering their magic to people who come to my office even now.

 As you know if you follow my blog, I never get tired of writing about all the different and wonderful ways traditional Chinese medicine can change your life.
 Acupuncture is marvelous and I, myself, LOVE getting needle treatment.
 In fact, I go twice a month as part of my normal self-care program.
 As a student intern, I really and truly loved needling patients.
 Acupuncture has lasted all these centuries because it really does work.

 But if all you try is acupuncture, you are missing out on a lot.
 Traditional Chinese medicine has a rich variety of techniques and tactics that can do so much for you!